JUNO price prediction: What next for the smart contract platform?

 That is something for you to decide: investing is a highly personal endeavour.
 Do your own research and try to keep up-to-date on any developments within the Juno ecoystem that could boost or dampen its prospects.

-Remember, investing can be risky and it is important never to invest more money than you can afford to lose.
+Remember, investing in cryptocurrencies is risky and it is important never to invest more money than you can afford to lose.